Software & Tools

 Spa Technology

-Most booking software reviews focus on the wrong things — UI screenshots, feature count, star ratings.
-None of that tells you whether a platform will reduce your no-shows, save you admin hours, or help clients rebook.
+Most booking software reviews focus on the wrong things — UI screenshots, feature counts, star ratings.
+None of that tells you whether a platform will reduce your no-shows, lift your rebooking rate, or grow revenue per client.

-This guide compares five platforms specifically through the lens of how solo estheticians work.
+This guide compares five platforms specifically through the lens of how solo estheticians make money.
 Not salons.
 Not gyms.
 Not multi-location chains.
 If you run a one-person or small practice and want booking that does more than fill a calendar, this is the comparison you need.

 The best esthetician booking software does not just schedule appointments.
 It collects deposits, sends reminders, protects your time, and turns single visits into repeat clients.